 In contrast, truly wireless headphones are exactly that.
-No wires connecting the ear buds together.
-The Sennheiser Momentum True In-Ear Sound Isolating Wireless Ear Buds are a good example.
 This eliminates any wire tangles and discomfort from a cable resting at your neck.

 However, truly wireless headphones are more expensive.
 It’s a lot of tech in a very small space, so naturally it costs more.
 This is definitely only an option for older, very responsible kids.

-- Over-Ear cover more area around the ear
+- Over-ear cover more area around and over the ear

 If your kid hates having something in their ears, then in-ear headphones are eliminated from the discussion.
 And if your kid is like me and has glasses, the sensation of on-ear headphones pressing their ears against the arms of their glasses will eventually ache.
 This isn’t a certainty, however.
 Some folks who wear glasses also love on-ear headphones.
-I’m not one of them.
-Over-ear headphones like the Altec Lansing R3volution are the biggest ones, so they can cram more technology for better sound quality.
+I’m just not one of them.
+Over-ear headphones are the biggest ones, so they can cram more technology for better sound quality.

 I want to be clear about noise cancelling headphones: they’re not magic.
 Headphones with active noise cancellation use software to filter out noise from the around the room, and they can do a pretty good job.
 But, it’s not complete silence.
 In reality, there’s always going to be some sound that gets through, even if it’s incredibly muffled.
-If you expect any headphone to completely block out all surrounding noise, you are going to be disappointed.
+If you expect any headphone to completely block out all surrounding noise, you are going to be disappointed, though some will get very close.
 On the other hand, noise cancellation is a great feature for a learning environment with multiple students and parents trying to work.

 Sport headphones for a range of activities

 These headphones are designed to be used in adverse conditions.
 So, if your kid is a budding athlete or an outdoors enthusiast, sport headphones are the right choice.
-They are sweat and dirt resistant, so your athlete can focus on training.
-And there are some models like the JBL Endurance Dive that are waterproof.
+They are sweat- and dirt- resistant, so your athlete can focus on training.
+There are also some models that are waterproof.
 Can you imagine swimming with headphones?
 It boggles my mind, but it is possible.